 The Pre-Raphaelites and the Grail Revival

 The Victorian era witnessed an extraordinary revival of Grail imagery, driven by the Pre-Raphaelite Brotherhood and the Arts and Crafts movement.
 Dante Gabriel Rossetti, Edward Burne-Jones, and William Morris created paintings, tapestries, and stained glass windows depicting the Grail legend with luminous intensity.
 The Morris & Co. tapestry series depicting the Grail achievement — designed by Burne-Jones with heraldry by Morris himself — remains among the finest textile art of the 19th century.
 Tennyson's Idylls of the King provided the poetic framework, and the entire movement treated the medieval histories as a living spiritual resource.
+Gustave Doré's magnificent engravings for Idylls of the King (1868) — many of which illustrate this very site — stand among the most iconic visual interpretations of the Arthurian world ever produced.

 Wagner's Parsifal (1882)